buildbuddy-io/buildbuddy/website/blog/buck2.md

 It often takes them less than a week to respond to my GitHub Issues / Pull Requests.
 And most of the time, I get a response within a day.

-Diving into Buck2 and its Rust code base is... addictive to me. 😅
+Diving into Buck2 and its Rust code base is... addictive. 😅

 ## The cons